GuiBibeau/wen/packages/wen/README.md

 ## Roadmap:

-- signing in desired user satte
+- Signing in desired user state.
-- svelte and svelte kit bindings
+- Svelte and SvelteKit bindings.
-- wallet connect
+- Wallet connect.
-- coinbase wallet
+- Coinbase wallet.
-- The graph integrations
+- The graph integrations.
-- more examples
+- More examples.